martincarapia/circuitdiagram/CircuitDiagram/CircuitDiagram.UI/README.md

 - The application starts with a default circuit containing two wires.
 - Click "Load Component" to select a custom component XML file.
 - The component will be loaded and placed on the canvas.

+## Troubleshooting

+### MacCatalyst File Picker Issues

+If the "Load Component" button appears to do nothing or the file picker returns null immediately on macOS:

+1. **Entitlements**: Ensure `Entitlements.plist` is correctly configured.
+   - `com.apple.security.app-sandbox` should be `false` for local development to avoid strict sandbox restrictions.
+   - `com.apple.security.files.user-selected.read-only` must be `true`.
+2. **Project Configuration**: Ensure the `.csproj` file correctly points to the entitlements file.
+   - Use forward slashes `/` for paths (e.g., `Platforms/MacCatalyst/Entitlements.plist`), as backslashes `\` can fail on macOS build systems.
+3. **File Types**: macOS uses UTIs.
+Ensure `FilePickerFileType` includes `public.xml` and `public.content` for `DevicePlatform.macOS` and `DevicePlatform.MacCatalyst`.